resonatehq/distributed-async-await.io/README.md

 ## Contributing

-To contribute, review the [contribution guidelines](./CONTRIBUTING.md)
+To contribute, review the [contribution guidelines](./CONTRIBUTING.md).

 ## Local preview

-The following steps will serve the website locally and run a production build check.
+The following steps will serve the website locally.

 Install dependencies: